Tharun-02/ValuePredictorx-house_price_predictor/README.md

 Linear Regression utilized the linear relationship between features and prices for straightforward predictions

 ## Random Forest Regression
-Random Forest Regression leveraged an ensemble of decision trees to capture complex patterns, resulting in enhanced accuracy at 81%
+Random Forest Regression leveraged an ensemble of decision trees to capture complex patterns.

 ## Conclusion